Chapter 6 : Chapter VI

 Rowena’s fifteen-year-old daughter Helena was far too grown-up and sophisticated for such pursuits, but Roland, Edith, Rhys, Patrick, and Gwendolyn all liked to play Creaothceann together, much to the chagrin of their parents.
 It was a constant battle for Godric and the other founders to stop games of Creaothceann before they got started.

 Helga, on the other side of Rowena, laughed in response.
 “We certainly never saw this coming as an obstacle to Hogwarts,” she said, setting down her golden two-handled cup.
-“Rowena, I think flying broomsticks are the one thing you’ve ever been wrong about.
+“Rowena, I think flying broomsticks are the one thing you have ever been wrong about.
 You initially said nothing would ever come of it!”

 Salazar left the women to their conversation and turned to ask Godric, “So how is Patrick at flying?
 What sort of broom tricks were he and Roland doing this afternoon?”